If you want to make a metal song with Garageband, there are a number of ways to do it.

 They’re not my favorite, personally, however, many people do like them.

-There are many other amp modelers out there, including Guitar Rig from Native Instruments as well as IK Multimedia’s Amplitube 4.
+There are many other amp modelers out there, including Guitar Rig from Native Instruments as well as IK Multimedia’s Amplitube 5 from Plugin Fox.

 I would recommend checking out the trial versions that way you can figure out what you like the most.

-I tried finding a really good bass guitar plug-in, and I what I came upon was the Ample Bass P Lite II, however, for whatever reason, I can’t get it to work in Garageband because it says that the files are missing whenever you download it.
+I tried finding a really good bass guitar plug-in, and I what I came upon was the Ample Bass P Lite II from Plugins4Free, however, for whatever reason, I can’t get it to work in Garageband because it says that the files are missing whenever you download it (Update: I actually figured out how to fix this which I showed in my YouTube video).

 4) Komplete Start (Free)